yanivefraim/Smart-Sass-Exam/README.md

 >1.
 Although you do not need to actually compile the files, you should carefully read the [features supported by Sass](http://sass-lang.com/guide).
 >There may be features you need to specifically account for when deciding what to compile.
 >2.
 The module can have dependencies.
-Use of utilities is encouraged (and likely necessary for a good solution).
+Use of existing utilities and npm packages is encouraged (and likely necessary for a good solution).
 >That said, the module should be able to be run by itself without being dependent on a task runner such as grunt to run it.
 >3.
 You can write the module either as a synchronous task or an asynchronous one.
 The choice is yours.
 >  * If it's synchronous, it should return an array of the filepaths which need to be compiled by Sass.